About The Women's Committee

 If you would like to attend please email Anne Murphy as numbers are strictly limited.

-The twenty-eighth annual workshop of the Women's Committee, organised by Dr Teresa Phipps, will take place at Swansea University on Saturday, 25 November.
+The twenty-ninth annual workshop of the Women's Committee, organised by Dr Helen Paul, will take place at the Guildhall, Winchester on Saturday, 3 November 2018.

 The provisional programme and booking form can be found here.